phyowai68/ICT105-3idiots-MVP/README.md

 ## Initial Problem Area

-Students frequently lose personal belongings such as wallets, ID cards, keys, and electronic devices on campus.
-The current process of finding lost items is inefficient because information is scattered across social media groups, messaging platforms, and security offices, so most items are never recovered.
+Students — especially new and international students — struggle to find available apartments near the university.
+Listings are scattered across Facebook groups, agents, and word of mouth, often with unclear prices, room types, and distances from campus, which makes searching slow and stressful.

 ## Target Users

-- University students
+- University students looking for off-campus housing near campus
-- Security staff
-- Administrative staff
-- Student organizations
+- New and international students unfamiliar with the area
+- Students changing accommodation between semesters

 ## Initial IT Venture Direction

-Our team's front-runner is a web-based **Smart Campus Lost-and-Found System** that lets users report lost items, upload item information and photos, search for found items, and contact the responsible office.
+Our team's front-runner is a **Student Apartment Finder Chatbot** where students ask for available apartments by budget, distance to campus, and room type, and instantly receive matching listings with details and contact information.
 This is one of three ideas in `docs/idea-log.md`; the final direction will be confirmed in Lab 2 after opportunity scanning.

 ## Technology Possibility

 Possible technologies:

+- Chatbot interface (web or messaging)
 - Web application
-- Cloud-based system
-- Dashboard
-- Mobile-friendly interface
-- Database integration
+- Database of apartment listings
+- AI / natural-language understanding for queries
+- Map and distance-to-campus feature
 - Search and filter functionality

 ## Repository Structure